 One day, la Niña and I drove past the taunting sign on the way back from a day trip to Half Moon Bay and I asked her if she’d ever encountered the word in any of her Spanish reading.
 Negative.
 It’s not a palabra española that I know.

-We decided to take the Filoli exit, thinking it would lead us to the ruins of a pueblo or a Native American landmark.
-Qu’elle surprise when we discovered a manor in the middle of the Santa Cruz Mountains surrounded by olive and fruit trees, flowers, and well designed gardens that positively swarm with bees (a good thing!).
+We decided to take the Filoli exit, thinking it would lead us to the ruins of a pueblo or an Indigenous American landmark.
+Qu’elle surprise when we discovered a manor in the middle of the Santa Cruz Mountains surrounded by olive and fruit trees, flowers, and well-designed gardens that positively swarm with bees (a good thing!).

 In 1917, the manor was built by William Bowers Bourn II, a San Franciscan made rich by gold, water, electricity and gas.
 He lived on the property with his family until 1936 when both he and his wife passed away.
 The house was then purchased by the Roth family and later gifted to the National Trust for Historic Preservation.